A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Aided Beamforming for IRS Applications

-Physical layer security in wireless systems is largely achieved through signal processing techniques, such as cooperative relaying and cooperative jamming.
-The hardware complexity is a major issue in these methods.
-The low-cost, less complex IRS-based systems have the potential to mitigate these problems.
-The RL-based secure beamforming \cite{irs_BF_RL_jointBF_BS_IRS} minimizes the secrecy rate by jointly designing the beamformers at the IRS and BS to serve multiple legitimate users in the presence of eavesdroppers.
-The RL algorithm accepts the states as the channel information of all users, secrecy rate and transmission rate.
-Similar to~\cite{irs_RL_BF_IRSonly}, the action vector are beamformers at the BS and IRS.
+The RL-based secure beamforming \cite{irs_secure_2025} minimizes the secrecy rate by jointly designing the beamformers at the IRS and BS to serve multiple legitimate users in the presence of eavesdroppers.
+The RL algorithm accepts the states as the channel information of all users, secrecy rate, and transmission rate.
+Similar to~\cite{irs_RL_BF_IRSonly}, the action vectors are beamformers at the BS and IRS.
 The reward function is designed based on the secrecy rate of users.
-A DQN is trained to learn the beamformers by minimizing the secrecy rate while guaranteeing the quality-of-service requirements.
+A DDPG is trained to learn the beamformers by minimizing the secrecy rate while guaranteeing the quality-of-service requirements.
 The model training takes place at the BS, which is responsible for collecting the environment information (channel data) and making decisions for secure beamforming.
-This scheme is more realistic and reliable than that of~\cite{irs_BF_RL_standalone_alkhateeeb,irs_RL_BF_IRSonly}, which ignore the effect of eavesdroppers.
+This scheme is more realistic and reliable than that of~\cite{irs_BF_RL_standalone_alkhateeeb,irs_RL_BF_IRSonly}, which ignores the effect of eavesdroppers.
 The learning model includes high-dimensional state and action information, such as the channels of all users and beamformers of BS and IRS.
 This may necessitate more computing resources for training than non-secure IRS~\cite{irs_BF_RL_standalone_alkhateeeb,irs_RL_BF_IRSonly} and conventional SL techniques~\cite{elbir_LIS,lis_channelEst_reflectedBFDesign}.